PixelGuys/Cubyz/CONTRIBUTING.md

 This saves time on your end spent reworking your large pull request 10 times.
 And reviewing your large pull request 10 times is also not fun.

-# Write correct and readable code
+# Write correct, readable and maintainable code

 ## Explicitly handle all errors (except from those that can't happen)